AMC wins U.S. antitrust approval to buy Carmike Cinemas with conditions

-Dec 22 Large investment managers bought $7.839 billion at a 10-year note auction held in December,

-AMC Entertainment Holdings on Tuesday won U.S. antitrust approval with conditions to buy smaller competitor Carmike Cinemas Inc in a $1.2 billion deal that would create the biggest U.S. movie theater chain.
+WASHINGTON AMC Entertainment Holdings (AMC.N) on Tuesday won U.S. antitrust approval with conditions to buy smaller competitor Carmike Cinemas Inc CKEC.O in a $1.2 billion deal that would create the biggest U.S. movie theater chain.

 The Justice Department said it approved the deal on condition that AMC and Carmike divest theaters in 15 markets and take steps to ensure that National Cinemedia and Screenvision, the two companies that make and sell pre-show advertising entertainment, remain viable.